Using Uber In Mexico (How To, Cost, and Safety)

 To better understand why certain areas of Mexico may charge an additional government contribution fee, you can view more info regarding tolls and surcharges on Uber.com.

-Nonetheless, the cost to take an Uber in Mexico is nearly twice as cheap as taking an Uber in the U.S.
+Even with the government Contribution Fee, the cost of taking an Uber in Mexico is nearly twice as cheap as taking an Uber in the average U.S. city.

 To put in perspective just how cheap an Uber ride in Mexico is, I have provided a copy of my receipt for my 30-minute ride from the Puerto Vallarta Airport, to downtown Puerto Vallarta, which is about 12 miles in total.